squeak-smalltalk/squeak-filesystem/Filesystem.package/FSDirectoryEntry.class/README.md

 I am a cache for metadata about a file or directory.
-The information I hold is as follows:

 Examples
 --------------